tomoyat1/Ditter_on_Rails/README.md

-#Ditter on Rails
+# Ditter on Rails

 Ditter is a Twitter-ish application.

-I developed this based on the [DIT textbook](https://github.com/dit-rohm/textbook).
+I developed this app based on the [DIT textbook](https://github.com/dit-rohm/textbook).

-This has been provided in the CC License by DIT since 2015.
+This tutorial has been provided in the CC License by DIT since 2015.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="クリエイティブ・コモンズ・ライセンス" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a>

-###Versions
+## Versions
 - Ruby 2.1.7
 - Rails 4.0.2

-###Getting started
+## Getting started

 Get the code.